 Rhonda: Wow.

 Irini: And then spiritual intelligence.
 That one’s a big, talk about creeping onto the academic scene.
 And so Gardner actually alludes to it probably in the late ’90s, but he doesn’t want to touch it with a 10-foot pole.
 He’s like, “Yeah, I think it’s there,” and then somebody kind of mentions it.
-I was able to interview Bill Johnson, Christine Kane and Robert Morris.
+I was able to interview Bill Johnson, and Christine Kane.
 What I did specifically… This is nerding out, so hang in there.

 Rhonda: That’s all right.